SharonLutz/reverseDirection/README.md

 ## Input
 First, the SNP is generated from a binomial distribution for n subjects (input n) for a given minor allele frequency (input MAF).

-For the SNP G, the true exposure Xtrue is generated from a normal distribution with the variance (input varX) and the mean as follows:
+For the SNP G, the true exposure (X<sub>true</sub>) is generated from a normal distribution with the variance (input varX) and the mean as follows:

 E\[Xtrue \] = &gamma;<sub>o</sub> + &gamma;<sub>G</sub> G

 All of these values are inputted by the user (i.e. the intercept gamma0, and the genetic effect size gammaG).
-If there is measurement error (measurementError==T), then the measured exposure X is generated from the true exposure such that
+If there is no measurement error (measurementError==F), then X=X<sub>true</sub>.
+If there is measurement error (measurementError==T), then the measured exposure X is generated from the true exposure X<sub>true</sub> such that

 E\[X \] = &delta;<sub>o</sub> + &delta;<sub>X</sub> X<sub>true</sub>

+where &delta;<sub>o</sub> and &delta;<sub>X</sub> are inputted by the user.
 The outcome Y is generated from a normal distribution with the variance (input varY) and the mean as follows:

+E\[Y \] = &beta;<sub>o</sub> +  &beta;<sub>X</sub> X

+if there is no pleiotropy (input pleiotropy=F).
+If there is pleiotropy (input pleiotropy=T), then the outcome Y is generated such that

-E\[Y \] = &beta;<sub>o</sub> +  &beta;<sub>M</sub> M
+E\[Y \] = &beta;<sub>o</sub> +  &beta;<sub>X</sub> X + &beta;<sub>G</sub> G

-All of these values are inputted by the user (i.e. the intercept beta0 and the effect of the mediator directly on the outcome as betaM).
+All of these values are inputted by the user (i.e. the intercept beta0 and the effect of the exposure directly on the outcome as  &beta;<sub>X</sub>).

-If there is pleiotropy (input Uconfounder =T), then an additional covariate U is generated from a normal distribution with a variance (input varU) and a mean such that

-E\[U \] = &delta;<sub>o</sub> + &sum; &delta;<sub>X</sub>  X<sub>i</sub>

-(input delta0 and the vector deltaX).

-Then, the mediator is generated as defined above, but the outcome Y is generated from a normal distribution with variance (input varY) such that

-E\[Y \] = &beta;<sub>o</sub> +  &beta;<sub>M</sub> M  +  &beta;<sub>U</sub> U

-(input beta0, the vector betaM, betaU).

-After the SNPs X, mediator M, and outcome Y are generated, then the reverseDirection function runs the MR Steiger approach to determine if the mediator M causes the outcome Y.
+After the SNP G, exposure X, and outcome Y are generated, then the reverseDirection function runs the MR Steiger approach to determine if the exposure X causes the outcome Y.

 ## Output
+This function outputs the percent of simulations where the correct direction is detected between the exposure X and outcome Y using the MR Steiger approach.
+The R functions outputs the percent of simulations where the 3 cases are detected:

+### case 1: X->Y if pSteiger<alpha and pMR<alpha and Z>0
+### case 2: X<-Y if pSteiger<alpha and pMR<alpha and Z<0
+### case 3: neither if pSteiger>alpha or pMR>alpha

-This function outputs the percent of simulations where the correct direction is detected between the mediator M and outcome Y using the MR Steiger approach either not adjusting for measurement error or adjusting for measurement error (CorrectDirection and CorrectDirectionAdj, respectively).
-The percent of simulations where the Steiger p-value is less than alpha without or with adjusting for measurement error (SteigerTest and SteigerTestAdj, respectively).
-Also, proportion of simulations where the correct direction is detected and the Steiger p-value is less than alpha without or with adjusting for measurement error is outputted (McausesY and McausesYadj).
-The average sensitivity ratio is given by SensitivityRatio.
-The correlation between the first SNP and the mediator M (corX1M), correlation between the first SNP and the outcome Y (corX1Y) and the correlation between the mediator M and the outcome Y (corMY).
+The percent of simulations where p-value from the Steiger correlation and MR are less than alpha are outputted (Steiger and MR, respectively).
+The correlation between the SNP G and the exposure X (corGX), correlation between the SNP G and the outcome Y (corGY), and the correlation between the exposure X and the outcome Y (corXY).

 ## Example:
 Consider an example with 100 subjects (input n=100) for one SNP (input nSNP = 1) with a MAF of 50 (input MAF=0.5).
 Consider a pleiotropic effect (input Uconfounder =T).
 Then, let the mediator M be generated from a normal distribution with a variance of 1 (input varM = 1) and mean such that